WHAT IS GOD'S SYSTEM?

 "And it shall be, that whoso will not come up of all the families of the earth unto Jerusalem to worship the King, (Jesus Christ) the LORD of hosts, even upon them shall be no rain.
 And if the family of Egypt go not up, and come not, that have no rain; there shall be the plague, wherewith the LORD will smite the heathen that come not up to keep the feast of tabernacles.
 This shall be the punishment of Egypt, and the punishment of all nations that come not up to keep the feast of tabernacles."
 Zechariah 14:17-19

-Christ will not rest until He establishes God's system on earth.
+Christ will dry up the Nile, it is prophesied in Isaiah 19, read the whole chapter sometime.
+It predicts civil war in Egypt, and they eventually chose to go with God.
+We know that Christ will not rest after His return, until He establishes God's system on earth.
 God knows what is good for men and how we should live.
 For example, in ancient times, they didn't know about germs and how they cause disease.
 But God told the Israelites to wash their clothes and to be clean.
 This is one proof of God.
 He also had a system of quarantine for people with various diseases.
-Who else but God would have known to tell them to wash and to quarantine.
+Who else but God would have known to tell them to wash up and to quarantine.
 Even the religious ceremonies involved washing of clothes, bodies and animal parts.
 God was trying to raise them to a higher level.
+And in fact, God's influence on ancient Israel, brought forth what we call "civilization," including all laws against murder, theft, and perjury, (bearing false witness.)

 When we get rid of evil deeds, this is how we really live right and clean ourselves up in God's sight.
 Isaiah 1:16-18 says, "Wash and make yourselves clean.
 Take your evil deeds out of my sight!
 Stop doing wrong, learn to do right!
 Seek justice, (mishpat) encourage the oppressed.
 Defend the cause of the fatherless, plead the case of the widow.
 "Come now, let us reason together," says the LORD.
 "Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool."
 Doing what is right makes us clean.